1st federal inmate to die of coronavirus wrote heartbreaking letter to judge

 "It is just a number to be forgotten in time.
 But Mr. Patrick Estell Jones is a very good person.
 Caring, hard working, free and clean of drugs and a lot smarter now, with a balanced outlook on life."

 The judge denied the request on Feb.
-26, 2020.
-Twenty two days later, Patrick Estell Jones was dead, the first federal inmate to die of the coronavirus.
+26. Twenty-two days later, Patrick Estell Jones was dead, the first federal inmate to die of the coronavirus disease.

-He had contracted COVID-19 at the low-security prison in Oakdale, La., a penitentiary now dealing with the deadliest outbreak of any of the 122 federal facilities.
+He had contracted COVID-19 at the low-security prison in Oakdale, Louisiana, a penitentiary now dealing with the deadliest outbreak of any of the 122 federal facilities.

-“He spent the last 12 years contesting a sentence that ultimately killed him,” said Alison Looman, a New York-based attorney who had represented Jones in an earlier unsuccessful bid for clemency.
-“Ironically, it seems it is his death that might finally bring his case some attention.”
+"He spent the last 12 years contesting a sentence that ultimately killed him," said Alison Looman, a New York-based lawyer who had represented Jones in an earlier bid for clemency.
+"Ironically, it seems it is his death that might finally bring his case some attention."

-The U.S. has seen a movement in the past several years to reduce the sentences of nonviolent drug offenders, but criminal justice reform advocates say Jones’s case illustrates the limits of that effort.
+The U.S. has seen a movement in the past several years to reduce the sentences of nonviolent drug offenders, but criminal justice reform advocates say Jones' case illustrates the limits of the effort.

-“You see everything that is wrong with our sentencing system in this case,” said Kevin Ring, president of the criminal justice advocacy group FAMM.
+"You see everything that is wrong with our sentencing system in this case," said Kevin Ring, president of the criminal justice advocacy group FAMM, which stands for Families Against Mandatory Minimums.

-Ring ticked off the series of factors that led to Jones’s lengthy prison term: a questionable accounting of the amount of drugs he was selling, his apartment’s proximity to a junior college, his decision to go to trial rather than take a plea and a criminal record that was largely made up of teenage offenses.
+Ring ticked off the series of factors that led to Jones' lengthy prison term: a questionable accounting of the amount of drugs he was selling, his apartment's proximity to a junior college, his decision to go to trial rather than take a plea and a criminal record that was made up largely of teenage offenses.

-Jones’s death also focused attention on the beleaguered prison in southern Louisiana.
-A total of five Oakdale prisoners have died from COVID-19, officials said, and so many have come down with presumed cases that officials had temporarily stopped testing them for it.
+Jones' death also focused attention on the beleaguered prison in southern Louisiana.
+Five Oakdale prisoners have died from COVID-19, officials said, and so many have come down with presumed cases that officials had temporarily stopped testing them for it.

-At least 18 inmates and four staffers have tested positive, according to the Bureau of Prisons, but prison union leaders say the numbers are significantly higher.
+At least 18 inmates and four staff members have tested positive, according to the federal Bureau of Prisons, but prison union leaders say the real numbers are significantly higher.

 "You're just afraid all the time," said an Oakdale corrections officer, who spoke on the condition of anonymity because he's not authorized to speak to the media.
 "You're afraid of catching it and bringing it home to your family.
 You're afraid of spreading it in the community."

 The coronavirus pandemic has wreaked havoc on jails and prisons across the country.
-Earlier this week, the federal Bureau of Prisons announced that it was locking down all inmates in their cells or quarters, with limited exceptions, for 14 days, but new cases keep popping up.
+Last week, the Bureau of Prisons announced that it was locking down all inmates in their cells or quarters, with limited exceptions, for 14 days, but new cases keep popping up.

 "There's a feeling of terror not knowing when this is going to end," the Oakdale staffer said.